trevordevore/levure/README.md

 ## standalone.livecode

-This stack is used to build the standalone for the supported platforms.
-Its primary function is to load the `levure.livecode` stack and dispatch the `RunApplication` message to it.
-It will also process the `relaunch` message and call the helper functions that extract command line parameters from that.
-The stack name in memory is `levureStandaloneLauncher`.
+This stack is used to build the standalone application.
+The `levureFramework.livecodescript` stack file should be assigned to the stackFiles of this stack.
+The `levureFramework` stack should be assigned as the behavior of this stack.
+This stack can be named whatever you would like in memory.

 ## app.livecodescript

-This stack has the following handlers for handling framework messages:
+This stack file must be located directly alongside the `app.yml` file.
+The stack must be named `app` in memory.
+It has the following handlers for handling framework messages:

 - `InitializeApplication`: Initialize your application.
 Framework has loaded at this point.
 - `OpenApplication`: Open your application window.
 - `ProcessURL`: First parameter is line delimited list of urls that your app has been requested to process.
 - `ProcessFiles`: First parameter is line delimited list of files that your application supports and that you should process.

-## Loading
+## levureFramework.livecodescript

-The framework logic is located in the `levure.livecodescript` file. `InitializeFramework` must be called first.
-Then the `RunApplication` message is sent.
-This is what is happening:
+The framework logic is located in the `levure.livecodescript` file.
+The stack must be assigned as the behavior of another stack which is assumed to be the `standalone.livecode` stack.
+The `levureInitializeAndRunApplication` will initialize and load the framework.
+Here is what happens during loading:

 1. if an sAppA script local exists and the stack is running in the development environment  then use values from that.
 It means the app has been packaged.
-Otherwise load the `app.yml` file.
+Otherwise load the `app.yml` file, searching first alongside the `standalone.livecode` stack file and then directly within any folders that are alongside the `standalone.livecode` stack.
 If `app.yml` is not found then app cannot be loaded.
 2. Process any command line arguments using the `app_files_and_urls` helper.
-3. Load `app.livecodescript`
+3. Load `app.livecodescript` from folder containing the `app.yml` file.
-4. Load helpers (Load externals, libraries, backscripts, and frontscripts.
-Add ui stacks to list of stackFiles to be assigned to `app` stack). `PreloadExternals` message is sent to `app` stack so that developer can add or remove from list of externals prior to loading.*
+4. Load helpers.
+By default any helpers in a folder named `helpers` that sits alongside the `levure.livecodescript` file or the `app.yml` file will be loaded.
+You can configure additional folders where helpers are located using the `helper source folders` config property. ` All externals, libraries, backscripts, and frontscripts will be loaded into memory.
+The ui stacks will be added to the list of stackFiles to be assigned to `app` stack. `PreloadExternals` message is sent to `app` stack so that developer can add or remove from list of externals prior to loading.*
 8. Add list of stacks defined in `components` key in config file to stackFiles list.
 5. Load app libraries and start using.
 6. Load app backscripts and insert.